noi-techpark/it.bz.noi.maps/README.md

 ## Installation

 Copy the repository files locally on your machine inside the root folder of your local PHP environment.
-Then, using a browser, navigate to your home address ( eg. http://localhost, http//127.0.0.1 )
+Start your local PHP environment and then, using a browser, navigate to your home address ( eg. http://localhost, http://127.0.0.1 )

 ## Deployment